 “Okay, who’s in Oberon’s train,” he asks, and two boys are positioned behind the boy playing Oberon.
 The remaining two and the unnamed fairy, assigned to me as Titania, are told to pick out a wig and get behind me.
-This all takes place at the back of the classroom.
+This all takes place at the back of the room.

 Mr. Clark announces, “Act II, Scene 1.”